Lycorine: Source

 Lycorine is found in different species of Amaryllidaceae which include flowers and bulbs of daffodil, snowdrop (Galanthus) or spider lily (Lycoris).
 Lycorine is the most frequent alkaloid of Amaryllidaceae.

-The earliest diversification of Amaryllidaceae was most likely in North Africa and the Iberian peninsula and that lycorine is one of the oldest in the Amaryllidaceae alkaloid biosynthetic pathway.
+A 2014 research paper suggested that the earliest diversification of the Amaryllidaceae likely occurred in North Africa and the Iberian Peninsula.
+Furthermore, the study concluded that the biosynthetic pathway responsible for lycorine production is the oldest among the various toxin synthesis pathways found within the Amaryllidaceae.

 Mechanism of action

 There is currently very little known about the mechanism of action of lycorine, although there have been some tentative hypotheses advanced concerning the metabolism of the alkaloid, based on experiments carried out upon beagle dogs.

-Lycorine inhibits protein synthesis, and may inhibit ascorbic acid biosynthesis, although studies on the latter are controversial and inconclusive.
-Presently, it serves some interest in the study of certain yeasts, the principal organism on which lycorine is tested.
+Lycorine impedes protein synthesis in animal and fungal cells.

 It is known that lycorine weakly inhibits acetylcholinesterase (AChE) and ascorbic acid biosynthesis.
 The IC50 of lycorine was found to vary between the different species it can be found in, but a common deduction from the experiments on lycorine was that it had some effect on inhibiting AChE.

-Lycorine exhibits cytostatic effects by targeting the actin cytoskeleton rather than by inducing apoptosis in cancer cells, though lycorine has been found to induce apoptosis or arrest the cell cycle at different points in various cell lines.

-Toxicity
+Lycorine is a potent inhibitor of multiple human cancer cell lines.

 Poisoning by lycorine most often occurs through the ingestion of daffodil bulbs.

-Daffodil bulbs are sometimes confused with onions, leading to accidental poisoning.
+Daffodil bulbs are sometimes confused with white onions or other Allium species, leading to accidental poisoning.

-In a study of dosage used on beagle dogs, the first sign of nausea was observed at as little of a dose of 0.5 mg/kg and occurred within a 2.5 hour span.
+In a study on beagle dogs, the first sign of nausea was observed at as little of a dose of 0.5 mg/kg and occurred within a 2.5 hour span.
 The effective dose to induce emesis in the dogs was seen to be 2.0 mg/kg and lasted no longer than 2.5 hours after administration.

-Symptoms

-Symptoms of lycorine toxicity are nausea, vomiting, diarrhea, and convulsions.
+Symptoms of lycorine exposure are variable but include vomiting, diarrhea, and convulsions.

-Current research

-Lycorine has been seen to have promising biological and pharmacological activities such as antibacterial, antiviral, or anti-inflammatory effects and may have anticancer properties.
-It has displayed various inhibitory properties towards multiple cancer cell lines that include, lymphoma, carcinoma, multiple myeloma, melanoma, leukemia, human A549 non-small-cell lung cancer, human OE21 esophageal cancer and more.

-Lycorine has many derivatives used for anti-cancer research such as lycorine hydrochloride (LH) which is a novel anti-ovarian cancer agent, and data has shown that LH effectively inhibited mitotic proliferation of Hey1B cells with very low toxicity.
-This drug could be used for effective anti-ovarian cancer therapy in the future.